JaimeVL/True-Business-Data/README.md

 * Allows you to train multiple models or a single one using all the data.
 If a single one is specified, which is what you use to train the final classifier, then it stores the pickled files so that you can run it elsewhere.
 See section below for more details.
 * Uses `pandas` DataFrames to store and extend data.
 This is particularly useful given there are 3 stages that each build on top of the previous one.

+You'll find that in the **Training** folder there are two separate folders containing models as pickled files.
+One shows a model that uses both title and content, and the other with only title.
+The reason we made both available is that the first one is significantly slower to run given it has to vectorize the content of each web page.
+We used that one to generate the business listings, but we only ran it on a subset of data (~10 GB) that had already been filtered down to include websites with Berkeley addresses.
+Running it against a complete Common Crawl snapshot will be expensive, so we included the one that uses title only as an option for users on a budget.
+It also proved to be quite useful to test stuff out and we encourage users to start out with a title only model if they are interested in training their own classifiers.

 ### Business Classifier
 Using the classifier is pretty straighforward.
 The script contains a good example in the main() function that should be self-explanatory.
 The one thing to be aware is that you need to get the pickled files mentioned in the previous section and copy them over to the folder which you plan on running the script.

 ## Data
 This section includes the different data we collected or used during this project.